cubic

 $ cubic --help

 Cubic is a lightweight command line manager for virtual machines.
-It has a
+It

-Show all supported images:
+Show all supported VM images:

 $ cubic images